sund0g/multi-docker/README.md

 * Learn which [Task definition parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) and [Container definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) to use when creating **Dockerrun.aws.json**.

-	> The format described in the Container definitions docuementation is what is used to create this projects' Dockerrun file.
+	> The format described in the Container definitions documentation is what is used to create this projects' Dockerrun file.

 #### Lesson 137